 The most conservative explanation of the tension between our results and the experimental width is that we have underestimated uncertainties.
 Independent verification, not just of our calculation but of inputs, like bag parameters, that have not been independently verified, is of course necessary to lend confidence to the claim of tension.
-One possible source of a large correction is the omitted "eye-graphs" in the non-perturbative calculation of the matrix elements of 4-fermion operators.
-There are only two other possible explanations we can offer.
+One possible source of a large correction is the omitted eye-graphs in the non-perturbative calculation of the matrix elements of 4-fermion operators.
+A recent study however suggests that these contributions are not sizable \cite{King:2021jsq}.
+There are only two other possible explanations we can offer, considering that corrections of dimension seven operators have been estimated in our calculation.
 The more radical one, that New Physics is at play, is somewhat peculiar in that the New Physics would have to interfere destructively with the SM amplitude.
 Perhaps a more conservative explanation is that quark hadron duality does not hold for non-leptonic decays \cite{Blok:1994cd}.
 In our discussion we have noted that in order to reproduce the widths of $D$ and $B$ mesons we found it necessary to postulate the addition of an iso-singlet correction $\Delta\Gamma_{\rm sing}$; this is illustrated in Figs.~\ref{fig:rVsDeltaB} and~\ref{fig:rVsDeltaD}.
 We proceeded above under the assumption that these corrections can be attributed to an underestimate of the singlet contribution to the width, most likely from an unexpectedly large NNLO perturbative correction to the quark decay rate.